Get Up and Glow Up, Jerusalem.

 "Yet He will sprinkle many nations.
 Kings will shut their mouths because of Him.
 What they were never told, they will see.
 What they never heard, they will understand."

 The contrast here is staggering.
 The Servant will be exalted to the highest place — but first, He'll be so brutally broken that people can barely look at Him.
 And yet that very suffering is what causes nations to be cleansed and kings to fall silent in awe.
 This isn't a conquering warrior.
-This is something no one saw coming.
-The most powerful act in history wrapped in the most devastating suffering.
+This is something no one saw coming. an incredibly powerful act in history wrapped in a profoundly devastating suffering.
 This passage sits heavy — and it should.
-What comes next in chapter 53 will fill in the rest. 🕊️
+What comes next in chapter 53 will fill in the . 🕊️